Communication Law and Policy

 6. to liaise with the community of practitioners, policy-makers and academics.

-Vice Chair: Sarah Broughton Micova (LSE, Department of Media and Communications, London, United Kingdom)
+Vice Chair: Sarah Broughton Micova (University of East Anglia, School of Politics, Norwich, United Kingdom)